rsocket/rsocket/Protocol.md

 - no state preserved across [transport protocol](#transport-protocol) sessions by the protocol

 Key words used by this document conform to the meanings in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+Byte ordering is big endian for all fields.

 ## Terminology